top of page

 Research and Analysis

 Research materials and techniques used to create the artwork, and the historical context to inform conservation decisions and strategies.
-Scientific analyses such as X-rays or infrared imaging are sometimes required.

 Documentation